-The biggest tournament for fans of poker in India began and ended in grand fashion.
+The biggest tournament for fans of poker began and ended in grand fashion.
 The series attracted some of the biggest names in the country and featured a total of 6 live tournaments spanning across 5 days.
 Here is a list of the five biggest winners at the tournament.

 The biggest earner this DPT was none other than Amit Jain with a whopping INR 24,94,800 in prize money.
 Interestingly, this was the largest live cash he scored in DPT.
 Prior to this grand win, he placed 17th in DPT Main Event November 2016 for INR 48,300.